top of page

 • Each entry should include measurable objectives and evaluation of progress against those objectives.

-• Each Campaign entry must include a two-page, single-spaced entry summary (uploaded with the Entry Form).
+• Each Campaign entry must include a two-page, single-spaced entry summary.

 • Each Tactic entry must include a one-page, single-spaced entry summary (uploaded with entry form).

-• Summaries exceeding two pages for Campaign entries or one page for Tactic entries will be disqualified.
+• Summaries exceeding one page for Tactic entries or using font that is smaller than 10-point will be disqualified.

 • Only one entry per Entry Form.